Does your research touch on any of the below topics?

 We should have moved to more virtual meetings and online conferences much sooner, but it is easy to say with hindsight!
 The COVID-19 crisis has thought us that virtual classrooms, internet-based tutorials, Zoom meetings and online conferences can work, albeit with their limitations.
 It is worth considering the return of investment of a conference not just for the conference organisers (and funders) but also individual academics as less travel will be saving time and society as reducing travel, especially international flights, will improve our carbon foot print.

 Centre for Midwifery, Maternal & Perinatal Health (CMMPH)

-- Nicholson.
+- Nicolson.
 D.J.
 (2017) Academic Conferences as Neoliberal Commodities, Palgrave Macmillan.

-- Nicholson.
+- Nicolson.
 D.J.
 (2018) Guest post by Donald Nicolson: The problem of thinking about conferences and Return on Investment (ROI)

 Closing date: 16:00 on 13 November 2012

 EPSRC, as part of the RCUK Energy Programme invites proposals for collaborative research projects to undertake fundamental engineering and physical sciences research to tackle challenges around geological storage that will help advance carbon capture and storage (CCS) towards deployment.

 The Energy Programme supports a substantial portfolio in carbon capture and storage research, but the majority of it supported through EPSRC focuses on carbon capture and transport.
 It is clear that geological storage aspects of CCS offer substantial research challenges so this call focuses on the contribution that engineering and physical sciences research can make to the challenges of geological storage for CCS.

 The scope of the call was developed at a scoping workshop held on 10 July 2012.
 A report of the outputs from this workshop can be downloaded from this page.